GunnarProject/my_code_projects/README.md

 * Creates a branch as well as moves onto it: `git checkout -b`
 * Pull the latest changes in the develop branch: `git pull`
 * How to delete a branch: `git branch -d`
-* Push from local machine to github: `git push --set-upstream origin develop`f
+* Push from local machine to github: `git push --set-upstream origin develop`
+* View the log history: `git log`